 The term “God” often is used to indicate the Trinity collectively, and it is true that all three Persons of the Trinity are equal in terms of their attributes and nature.
 However, God the Father does have a major, unique role: He is the Master Planner.
 It is God the Father who makes the plans implemented by God the Son (Jesus) and brought to completion by God the Holy Spirit.
-He sent the Son (in the form of Jesus) as a sacrifice for our sins; He forgives sins and brings about salvation for everyone who believes in Jesus in general terms, rules over everything supremely
+He sent the Son (in the form of Jesus) as a sacrifice for our sins; He forgives sins and brings about salvation for everyone who believes in Jesus.
+In general terms, He rules over everything supremely.

 JESUS CHRIST THE SON

 We believe that the Son of God was conceived by the Holy Spirit and born of the Virgin Mary to become the man Jesus, without ceasing to be God, in order to reveal God and redeem sinful mankind.

 (John 1:1,2,14; Luke 1:35; Colossians 1:15-20; Philippians 2:7)

 We believe He died on the cross as a substitutionary sacrifice for the sins of all humanity, providing salvation to everyone who trusts in Him.
 We believe in His literal, physical resurrection from the dead.